Gunman shot dead by officer after shooting breaks out at Mississippi Mudbug festival

 At least five were injured and a suspected shooter killed when gunfire broke out at the Mississippi Fairgrounds on Saturday night

-A suspected gunman was shot and killed by a police officer at the Mississippi Mudbug festival on Saturday night, when a gunfight broke out during the event in Jackson.
+A suspected gunman was shot and killed by a police officer on Saturday night, when a gunfight broke out during the family focused Mississippi Mudbug Festival.

-Officials said that two or three shooters began opening fire in and around a vehicle at the Mississippi State Fairgrounds at around 10pm on Saturday night, with five innocent bystanders wounded in the attack.
+Officials said that two or three shooters opened fire at around 10pm in and around a vehicle at the Mississippi State Fairgrounds in Jackson.

+Five people were shot and wounded in the attack including one police officer and four innocent bystanders.

-Officers from multiple law enforcement agencies responded to the scene and an unidentified man was shot and killed.
+Officers from multiple law enforcement agencies who were working the event responded to the scene and an unidentified man was shot and killed.

-Hinds County Sheriff Tyree Jones said at a press conference that the man is believed to be one of the shooters and was likely killed by officer fire.
+Hinds County Sheriff Tyree Jones said at a press conference late Saturday that the deceased man is believed to be one of the shooters and was likely killed by officer fire.

 “We believe one of the law enforcement personnel discharged his weapon, and we believe at this particular time that the victim that is deceased is possibly due to the officer-involved shooting,” he said.